Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 > **Safe (read-only)**
 >
-> Safe (read-only) in this case means that the semantics has been defined as read-only.
-THis is important, because clients and middelware like to use caching.
+> Safe (read-only) in this case means that the semantics have been defined as read-only.
+This is important, because clients and middelware like to use caching.

 > **Idempotent**
 >